Skip to content

 File Attachments

-You can drag and drop images into the chat input area to analyze them with multimodal models (like Llama 3.2 Vision, GPT-4o).
+You can attach images to your messages for analysis with multimodal models (like Llama 3.2 Vision, GPT-4o) using any of these methods:

 Image Generation